mtwbusiness102/ACCTMIS-3620-PROJECTS/README.md

 ### ALL PROJECTS FOR 3620 GO HERE

-- <a href="https://github.com/mtwbusiness102/ACCTMIS-3620-Team-Assignment-1"> Nike and Ethical Concerns </a>
+- <a href="https://github.com/mtwbusiness102/ACCTMIS-3620-Team-Assignment-1"> Team Assignment 1 - Nike and Ethical Concerns </a>
+- <a href="https://github.com/mtwbusiness102/ACCTMIS-3620-Team-Assignment-1"> Team Assignment 2 - Project JEDI </a>